Reducing plastic & other waste

 GOAL: 100% recyclable, reusable, and/or compostable packaging by 2025

 As part of these commitments, we’re testing innovative new business models, including the participation in TerraCycle’s Loop pilot program of Clorox disinfecting wipes in 2019, Glad food protection recyclable food bags in 2020 and Burt’s Bees facial cleanser in 2021.
-This program, which enabled consumers to refill and reuse primary packaging, also bolstered the commitment we made when we signed on to EMF.
+This program, which enables consumers to refill and reuse primary packaging, also bolsters the commitment we made when we signed on to the Ellen MacArthur Foundation.
 In 2020, we also launched a concentrated Clorox cleaning spray refill pilot with a major retailer and conducted a market test with Algramo to sell several products including Clorox Splash-less Bleach and Pine-Sol Multi-Surface Cleaner at three refill stations in New York City.

-**Data has been calculated using the Ellen MacArthur Foundation’s recyclability assessment tool, which is based on the findings of their New Plastics Economy 2021 Recycling Survey and the Ellen MacArthur Foundation’s definition of recyclable packaging.
-Recyclability reporting is based on CY20 US sales data and is estimated to reflect global results for this metric.
+**Data has been calculated using the Ellen MacArthur Foundation’s recyclability assessment tool and Recycling Rate Survey, and the Association of Plastic Recyclers Design Guide for Plastics Recyclability.
+Recyclability reporting is based on CY21 U.S. sales data and is estimated to reflect global results for this metric.

 Use of Recycled Plastic